Your family income estimate

-At the end of the financial year, we will compare your estimate with your actual adjusted taxable income to make sure we paid you the right amount of family assistance for that financial year.
-This will happen after we’ve confirmed your income with the Australian Taxation Office or you’ve told us you aren’t required to lodge a tax return.
+At the end of the financial year, we compare your estimate with your actual adjusted taxable income to make sure we paid you the right amount of family assistance for that financial year.
+This will happen after we have confirmed your income with the Australian Taxation Office or you have told us you are not required to lodge a tax return.

-We’ll ask you to update your estimate before the start of each financial year.
-If you don’t provide an estimate, we’ll calculate one for you based on the information we have available.
+We will ask you to update your estimate before the start of each financial year.
+If you do not provide an estimate, we will calculate one for you based on the information we have available.

 Before you estimate

 There are a number of things you need to know about the estimate you give: